shipyardapp/Shipyard-Documentation/docs/reference/fleets/fleets-overview.md

 id: fleets-overview
 title: Fleets Overview
 hide_title: true
-description: Information about how to build and work with Fleets in Shipyard.
+description: Information about how to build and work with Fleets in Platform.
 keywords:
   - workflow
   - fleets